Asymmetry of 2-step Transit Probabilities in 2-Coloured Regular Graphs: Introduction

 The heart of the paper concerns the discrete torus $[k]^m$ and in particular, bounding the possible region for $P_2(R,B)$ asymptotically for large $k$.
 This is a $2m$-regular graph so by our first result this region is contained in $D_{2m}$.

 For all $m$ we show that the extreme points of the region $D_{2m}$ corresponding to $l=0,m,2m-2,2m-1,m$ can be achieved but that those corresponding to $1\leq l\leq m-1$ cannot.
+The constructions showing these points can be achieved are based on independent sets $S\subseteq\Z^m$ with the property that every element of $S^c$ has exactly $r$ neighbours in $S$.
+We call these independent exact $r$-covers.
 For the $2$-dimensional torus it is possible to give a more intricate argument proving an exact result (asymptotically for large $k$).
 We show that for $m=2$ the possible region for $P_2(R,B)$ is significantly smaller than $D_4$; it is the convex hull of the following set of points

 We finish with some questions and open problems.

 We remark that another measure of boundary related to random walks is the expectation of the escape time (the smallest time at which the random walk $(W^S_i)_{i=0}^{\infty}$ reaches a vertex outside $S$).
 The natural extremal question here is for a given $|S|$, which $S$ maximises the expected escape time?
 In the setting of the hypercube, Samorodnitsky \cite{samorodnitsky} showed that the extremal sets are subcubes (exactly those sets which minimise edge boundary).